Rear-End Crashes with a Semi-Truck in Chicago

 Illinois law presumes that the person who rear-ended the lead driver is at fault.
 According to 625 ILCS 5/11-710(a): “The driver of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”

 In the case of a victim fatality, their surviving spouse or heir may file a wrongful death lawsuit.
-Often multiple parties can be named as defendants in the lawsuit, including the truck driver’s employer, since their employee (the truck driver) was acting within the scope of their employment.
-In the situation of a victim’s surviving spouse filing the suit, they may seek damages for funeral expenses, mental anguish, and loss of companionship.
+Often multiple parties can be named as defendants in the lawsuit, including the truck driver’s employer since their employee (the truck driver) was acting within the scope of their employment.
+When a victim’s surviving spouse files the suit, they may seek damages for funeral expenses, mental anguish, and loss of companionship.

 A Chicago Truck Accident Attorney Can Help

 While truck drivers are given numerous protections, you deserve to have someone fighting on your side.
-If you have been rear-ended by a truck driver, you are suffering not only damage to your vehicle, but from physical repercussions.
-If you have lost a loved one to a semi-truck accident, no amount of money can ease your loss.
+If a truck driver has rear-ended you, you are suffering damage to your vehicle and physical repercussions.
+No money can ease your loss if you have lost a loved one to a semi-truck accident.
 The responsible party should pay for their actions.
 Contact us today and discover why “we know what matters most.”

 What’s your case worth?
 Submit for a free case review